Tom Chambers (basketball): Utah Jazz

-Chambers still felt he had more to contribute, and accepted an offer to join the Utah Jazz in August 1993.
-He backed up star Karl Malone, and re-teamed with Jeff Hornacek from the Suns.
+Chambers had added an option year into his contract and deferred money to help the Suns try to sign Danny Ainge.
+Quickly after the Finals loss, the Suns declined his option year, making him a free agent.
+Feeling that he still could play a high level, he signed with the Utah Jazz on a two-year deal that would see him play alongside Karl Malone and former Suns teammate Jeff Hornacek as another scoring option that could deliver some mobility.
 The Jazz improved immediately and made it to the 1994 Western Conference Finals.

-Now age 35, Chambers had one more year to give before ending his first stint in the NBA as a 20,024-point NBA scorer.
+The 1994-95 season saw him average just six points per game despite appearing in 81 games.
+On April 15, 1995, playing against the Los Angeles Clippers, Chambers became the 24th player with 20,000 career points, doing so on a layup in the second quarter.
+(Note: At the time, The Los Angeles Times called him the 20th player to reach the mark of 20,000 points as an NBA player.
+Basketball Reference recognizes the statistics of the ABA in their listings (whereupon Dan Issel, Julius Erving, Artis Gilmore, and Rick Barry would all be part of the 20,000 point club) while the NBA site does not do so.)

 Maccabi Tel Aviv (1995–1996)

 Chambers joined Maccabi Tel Aviv in Israel, for a season of play in the Israeli Super League and the FIBA EuroLeague, during the 1995–96 season.
 He signed a one-year contract with the Israeli club for a reported $500,000 that made him the highest paid player in Israel.
 In the Israeli Super League, Chambers averaged 17.7 points, 6.3 rebounds, and 2.3 assists per game.
 He also won the Israeli League championship that season with Maccabi.
 In the FIBA EuroLeague's 1995–96 season, Chambers averaged 15.1 points, 6.8 rebounds, 1.5 assists, and 0.7 steals per game, in 32.8 minutes per game.